com-lihaoyi/utest/readme.md

 def formatMillisColor = toggledColor(ufansi.Bold.Faint)
 ```

-You can override these configuration methods on every `TestSuite` individually,
+Any methods overriden on your own custom `Framework` apply to every `TestSuite`
-to configure them differently for each set of tests if you want.
-If you want to
-share your configuration across every test, pull these into a custom
-`MyTestSuite` class extending `TestSuite` that customizes any defaults you want
-to change, and have your test suites extend from `MyTestSuite` instead.
+that is run.
+If you want to further customize how a single `TestSuite`'s output
+is formatted, you can override `utestFormatter` on that test suite.

 Note that uTest uses an internal copy of the
 [Fansi](https://www.github.com/lihaoyi/fansi) library, vendored at
 `utest.ufansi`, in order to avoid any compatibility problems with any of your
 other dependencies.
-You can use `ufansi` to construct the colored
+You can use `ufansi` to construct the colored `ufansi.Str`s
-`ufansi.Str`s that these methods require, or you could just return colored
+that these methods require, or you could just return colored `java.lang.String`
-`java.lang.String` objects containing ANSI escapes, created however you like,
+objects containing ANSI escapes, created however you like, and they will be
-and they will be automatically parsed into the correct format.
+automatically parsed into the correct format.

 Suite Retries
 -------------

-You can mix in the `TestSuite.Retries` trait and define the `utestRetryCount`
+You can mix in the `TestSuite.Retries` trait to any `TestSuite` and define the
-int to enable test-level retries for all tests within a suite:
+`utestRetryCount` int to enable test-level retries for all tests within a suite:

 ```scala